Open Positions

 How to apply

-First, make sure you have read carefully all the above.
+First, make sure you have this page carefully.
 Then, email me at lesly-ann.daniel@eurecom.fr with the following documents:

-- Motivation letter, explaining why you think you are a good fit for the position.
+- Motivation letter, explaining why you want to do research and why you think you are a good fit for the position.
 For instance, try to make a connection between your past experience and my work; show your motivation by giving specific examples; or if you have read paper related to my research, mention that.

 - CV and grade transcripts (in French or English).